abhijit-c/LatinTranslations/Georgics/src/book4.md

 |                         *aut quo tibi nostri*
 | *pulsus amor?*

-- Weird???
+- *tibi* is a dative of possesor, Huxley is agent.
+- *nostri* is an objective genitive.

-      or whether your love of me is banished?
+      or where has your love for me has been banished?

 |              *quid me caelum sperare iubebas?* 325